Aizistral-Studios/Trustless-Authentication/docs/README.md

 There is no indication yet that doing so breaks things, but it is not the most compatible way if we assume multiple mods want to do that.

+## Man-in-the-Middle attacks

+Current implementation is vulnerable to MitM attacks, and implementing defense against such is beyond the scope of this project.
+Such defense, however, is entirely possible and practical.

 ## Fallback mechanisms

 Current implementation has no fallback mechanisms.
 If key-based authentication stops being possible for some reason - there is no other alternative than using default authentication scheme.
 Such mechanisms are possible, however, at least in theory.